Mares' Chase Tips & Odds

-The Mares' Chase is the penultimate race on day four of the Cheltenham Festival and takes place on Friday 15th March 2024.
+The Mares' Chase is the third race on day four of the Cheltenham Festival and takes place on Friday 13th March 2026.
 Read More

 Check out the latest Mares' Chase odds for the event at the 2023 festival, and come race day we will have a racecard and one of our big-race Cheltenham tips available for you to see.
 We also try to help you with placing a bet on the Mares' Chase with some of the best online betting sites and give you easy-to-follow guides on how to open a betting account.